 During AL food access, activity measured by running discs and motion sensors was nearly indistinguishable in amount and timing (% nocturnality) in the KO and WT groups (Figure 3A,D).
 When food (powdered chow mixed with corn oil 20% by weight) was gradually restricted to a 4-hr daily meal for 32 days, beginning at ZT6 (6 h after lights-on), WT mice exhibited a bout of disc running that began ~2 hr prior to mealtime and increased monotonically to a peak at mealtime within a few days (Figure 3B).
 Total daily running did not change.
 Relative to WT mice, D1R KO mice exhibited significantly less total daily running during food restriction, and a marked reduction in FAA, expressed both as 2-hr total counts and as a ratio relative to activity during the rest of the day, excluding mealtime (p<.05; Figure 3E).
 Equivalent effects were evident in activity measured by motion sensors (not shown).
 KO mice weighed significantly less than WT mice prior to restricted feeding (15.2 + 2.6 g vs 23.3 + 2.3 g, p<.001), and showed equivalent changes in weight across the 32 days of restricted feeding, losing ~15% body weight over the first week, regaining this by the end of the second week, and remaining stable until day 32 (weight as a percent of baseline = 96+ 3 % vs 105 + 7 % in WT vs KO, respectively, p=.22).

 The diet of powdered chow mixed with corn oil was used to encourage food intake during the limited time of availability.
 To determine if the palatability or caloric density of the food influences the magnitude of FAA differentially in KO and WT mice, the diet was changed to powdered chow mixed with water.
 The mice were fed ad-lib for 22 days, and were then restricted to a 4-hr daily meal for 74 days.
 KO mice continued to show significantly less total activity (p<.01) and less FAA (p<.01) than WT mice.
 FAA ratios in both groups were increased relative to the ratios evident when fed high fat chow, but remained significantly lower in KO mice (p<.05).
 Differences between KO and WT mice were stable across 74 days on this restricted feeding schedule.
 Body weights remained stable at ~90% of baseline in both groups.
+Data from one individual D1R KO and one WT control are shown in Figure 3 supplement.

 D1R KO mice have greatly attenuated FAA for more palatable diets